GibbZ-78/THP_W19D2/README.md

 ### :bulb: How to

+_:warning: Remember this repo has to be coupled with its sibling "THP_W19D2_React"_

 1. Clone the current :octocat: repository to your local :computer: using something as simple as `git clone .`
 2. Move to the just-brought-in directory
 3. First make sure to install all dependencies / libs via: